3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 4.1 Model clustering
 ^^^^^^^^^^^^^^^^^^^^

-First we are going to cluster the 3D models based on their structural similarity.
-Clusters are numbered from larger (more models) to smallest (less models).
+The selected models are clustered based on their structural similarity.
+Clusters are numbered from larger (more models) to smaller (less models):

 ::